amikos-tech/chroma-cookbook/docs/index.md

 We suggest you first head to the [Concepts](core/concepts.md) section to get familiar with ChromaDB concepts, such as Documents, Metadata, Embeddings, etc.

-Once you're comfortable with the concepts, you can head to the [Quickstart](core/quickstart.md) section to get
+Once you're comfortable with the concepts, you can jump to the [Installation](core/install.md) section to install ChromaDB.